berkbahcetepe6/COMP442-Natural-Language-Processing/README.md

 attention mechanisms, and transformer-based language models,<br>
 ● Understand and get familiar with more recent NLP techniques such as in-context learning

+# Assignment 1

+# Assignment 2
+I engaged in a comprehensive exploration of seq2seq models, focusing on translating Turkish to English using the wmt16 dataset.
+The assignment involved building and experimenting with different seq2seq architectures, including basic models without attention, single-headed attention models, and multi-headed attention models.
+Key tasks included training these models using teacher forcing, decoding with beam search, and handling various technical aspects like attention scores and hidden state initialization.
+The models' performances were evaluated using the BLEU score metric on a test dataset, with the goal of understanding the efficacy of each seq2seq variant in the context of machine translation.

+# Assignment 3
+I engaged in two distinct parts, focusing on the fine-tuning and application of Transformer models for complex NLP tasks.
+In Part 1, I trained a Transformer to perform a knowledge-intensive task, initially without success.
+However, after pretraining on Wikipedia text, the model showed a significant improvement in accessing and utilizing world knowledge not present in the training data.
+Part 2 was dedicated to multi-task learning, where I used Hugging Face's tools to handle a variety of NLP tasks, such as textual similarity scoring, natural language entailment, and multiple-choice question-answering.
+This part involved building a flexible multi-task training scheme with a shared Transformer encoder but distinct task heads for each task, processing diverse data formats, and setting up a specialized DataLoader and Trainer.
+The culmination of this assignment was the successful training and evaluation of the model across different tasks, demonstrating its versatility and effectiveness in multi-task learning scenarios.